Last updated on 3 December 2020

 And then they tell us doughy westerners that we don’t get it, should anyone beg to differ.
 And squish all dissent quickly through censorship, because they can, in this fleeting age of social networks and flimsy clicks.
 Yet by doing that, our all-knowing magisters risk to end up in their own echo-chamber populated by yaysayers.

 Heilung do exactly that judging by some of their remarks that I had the displeasure to read.
 That no political or religious statement is being made (or allowed) when the Opening Ceremony is anything but.
 That trying to connect modern shenanigans to their message of pure earth lore will be met with disdain, if not banned outright.
 Gaia forbid, someone could dilute the crystalline purity of their message.

 That they don’t want idiot haters or political ideologists on their threads, I can understand, though.

-Lifa is an outstanding and elaborately crafted show, powerfully made-up with fantasy garb and accoutrements of all couleurs that one can take exception with – or not.
-But the overall picture is of a powerful, extremely forceful and vigorous depiction of their trade of almost hypnotic proportions.
-Deer antlers, human bones and body paint included.
+Lifa is an outstanding and elaborately crafted show, powerfully made-up with fantasy garb and accouterments of all couleurs that one can take exception with – or not.
+But the overall picture is of a powerful, extremely forceful, and vigorous depiction of their trade of almost hypnotic proportions.
+Deer antlers, human bones, and body paint included.
 In other words, the band members are extremely good at what they do and know how to work an audience.